scalalandio/chimney/docs/docs/troubleshooting.md

 ## `sealed trait`s fail to recompile

-In case of incremental compilation, Zinc compiler sometimes has issues with caching certain kind of information and macros don't get proper information from `knownDirectSubclasses` method.
+In the case of incremental compilation, the Zinc compiler sometimes has issues with caching certain kind of information and macros don't get proper information from `knownDirectSubclasses` method.
 It usually helps when you `clean` and `compile` again.
-It cannot be fixed in the library as it relies on the compiler to provide it with this data, and compiler fails to do so.
+It cannot be fixed in the library as it relies on the compiler to provide it with this data, and the compiler fails to do so.

 On Scala 2.12.0 it failed [in other cases as well](https://github.com/scala/bug/issues/7046), so it is recommended to update 2.12 to at least 2.12.1.